mkazhdan/MoebiusRegistration/README.md

 This distribution contains code for constructing and registering conformal spherical parametrizations of water-tight, genus-zero surfaces.
 Specifically, it provides implementations for:
 <UL>
 <LI>Computing a conformal parametrization over the sphere
-<LI>Centering the parametrization with respect to Moebius inversions
+<LI>Centering the parametrization with respect to M&ouml;bius inversions
 <LI>Tessellating the conformal parametrization to a regular equirectangular grid
 <LI>Performing fast spherical correlation to find the rotation/reflections that best aligning two centered parametrizations
 <LI>Using the registered parameerizations to compute dense correspondences from a source mesh to a target